Who is this level 3 food safety and hygiene for?

 A versatile Food Hygiene Certificate

-Once you obtain a Level 3 Food Hygiene Certificate you are able to use this as proof of training.
+Once you obtain a level 3 food safety certificate you are able to use this as proof of training.
 If you plan to change supervisory job roles you can use this food hygiene certificate across several food sectors such as in retail, catering or manufacturing.

 Environmental Health Officer Approved

 The content for this course has been approved by Environmental Health Officers and developed in accordance to their guidelines.
-Obtaining a Food Hygiene Certificate in level 3 clearly shows that supervisors or business owners are able to ensure staff are appropriately trained when it comes to handling food in all manners.
+Obtaining a Food Hygiene Certificate clearly shows that supervisors or business owners are able to ensure staff are appropriately trained when it comes to handling food in all manners.

 Continuing Professional Development (CPD)